JoshDoesIT/JoshDoes.IT-Website/content/blog/mcp-llm-nsc-reviews.md

 3. **LLM analyzes** the configurations using natural language understanding
 4. **LLM provides** security analysis, findings, and recommendations

-I built a proof-of-concept MCP server that could:
+I built a proof of concept MCP server that could:
 - List VPCs in an AWS account
 - Fetch Security Group and Network ACL configurations
 - Query rules by various criteria (source, destination, port, protocol)